ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 AOF is Append Only File.
 This is the log written to Redis persistent disk when persistent setting is on.
 Note: Redis use AOF and RDB files to write its log and RDB for snapshotting.

 a.
-Because of insufficient IOPS, Redis is unable to write to disk
+Because of insufficient IOPS, Redis is unable to write to disk.

 b.
-There could be our backup running and then customers batch running at the same time
+There could be our backup running and then customers batch running at the same time.

 c.
-Your application may be putting unknown API calls to the Redis instance.
-Note: Except Psync which is used for metrics, we don’t request any other API in customer’s instance.
+Your application might be putting unknown API calls to the Redis instance.

+Except Psync which is used for metrics, we don’t request any other API in customer’s instance.
+{: note}

-Solutions:
+### Solutions:
 {: tsResolve}

 a.
 Increase disk size.
-Ballpark 30% extra than expected volume
+Ballpark 30% extra than expected volume.

 b.
 If Redis is at max capacity, then split single Redis instance to multiple instances and adjust your application architecture.

 c.
 Turn off persistence if it is not required.
-Change to CACHE mode
+Change to CACHE mode.

 Disk cannot be scaled down.
 Memory can be scaled down.
 As Redis is in-memory data store, we recommend that you evaluate your ongoing data size before downsizing memory of your instance as significant reduction can result in error.
 This is because
 {: note}